OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 Removes an event handler for a supported event.

-Currently the only supported event type is `Office.EventType.RecurrencePatternChanged`, which is invoked when the user changes the recurrence pattern of a series.
+Currently the supported event types are `Office.EventType.AppointmentTimeChanged`, `Office.EventType.RecipientsChanged`, and `Office.EventType.RecurrencePatternChanged`

 ##### Parameters: